mananpansari/CombatArena_SC2002/README.md

 - Java Development Kit (JDK) 17 or newer

-No external libraries are required.
-The project uses only standard Java.
+- Standard Java libraries only (no external libraries are required, the project uses only standard Java)

 ---